ajjnorton/enquiry-app/README.md

 # EnquireApp

-This project was generated with [Angular CLI] 6.0.1
+This project was updated to Angular 6

 ### Coding Challenge